MENO: MeanFlow-Enhanced Neural Operators for Dynamical Systems: Introduction

-\textbf{Stochastic Generative Models.} To enhance the physical fidelity of predictions, generative models offer a promising direction due to their capacity for capturing fine-grained data structures.
-While diffusion-based approaches like DDPMs~\cite{ho2020denoising} and DDIMs~\cite{song2020denoising} have proven effective in various applications~\cite{chihaoui2024zeroshot,chihaoui2024bird,kawar2022ddrm,wang2023sinsr,yue2025arbitrarystepsimagesuperresolutiondiffusion,choi2021ilvr,mokady2022nulltextinversioneditingreal}, their practical use is hampered by the high computational cost of multi-step sampling.
-Other ODE-based methods, including Flow Matching (FM)~\cite{lipman2022flow} and Stochastic Interpolants (SIs)~\cite{albergo2023stochastic}, face similar efficiency challenges.
-This has motivated the development of ``fast forward'' generative models capable of single-step generation.
-These include distillation-based consistency models~\cite{song2023consistency} and more recent train-from-scratch methods like Shortcut Diffusion~\cite{frans2024one}, Inductive Moment Matching~\cite{zhou2025inductive}, and Consistency Training~\cite{song2023consistency,lu2024simplifying}.
-A leading approach in this domain is MeanFlow (MF)~\cite{geng2025mean}, which models the time-averaged velocity to enable direct, one-step synthesis.
-The recently proposed improved MeanFlow (i-MF)~\cite{geng2025improved} further enhances training stability and performance, achieving state-of-the-art results without requiring distillation.
+To improve the physical fidelity of predictions, generative models provide a promising direction due to their ability to capture fine-scale distribution structures~\cite{dhariwal2021diffusion}.
+Diffusion-based methods, such as Denoising Diffusion Probabilistic Models (DDPMs)~\cite{ho2020denoising} and DDIMs~\cite{song2020denoising}, have demonstrated strong performance across a wide range of applications~\cite{chihaoui2024zeroshot,chihaoui2024bird,kawar2022ddrm,wang2023sinsr,yue2025arbitrarystepsimagesuperresolutiondiffusion,choi2021ilvr,mokady2022nulltextinversioneditingreal}.
+However, their practical deployment is often limited by the substantial computational cost associated with multi-step sampling.
+Related frameworks based on the probability-flow ordinary differential equation (ODE)~\cite{albergo2023stochastic, song2021score}, including Flow Matching (FM)~\cite{lipman2022flow} and Stochastic Interpolants~\cite{albergo2023stochastic}, encounter similar efficiency bottlenecks.
+These limitations have motivated the development of ``fast-forward'' generative models that enable single-step generation.
+Representative examples include distillation-based consistency models~\cite{song2023consistency} and recent training-from-scratch approaches, such as Shortcut Models~\cite{frans2024one}, Inductive Moment Matching~\cite{zhou2025inductive}, and Consistency Training~\cite{song2023consistency,lu2024simplifying}.
+Among these methods, MeanFlow (MF)~\cite{geng2025mean} has emerged as a particularly effective framework by modeling the time-averaged velocity, thereby enabling direct one-step synthesis.
+Its recent extension, improved MeanFlow (i-MF)~\cite{geng2025improved}, further improves training stability and generative performance, achieving state-of-the-art results without relying on distillation.

-\textbf{Our Method.} In this work, we leverage the efficiency of i-MF to resolve the limitations of neural operators.
-We introduce MeanFlow-Enhanced Neural Operators (MENO), a novel, hybrid framework that achieves accurate all-scale predictions with minimal inference overhead.
-MENO decouples the learning task: a standard neural operator learns the low-resolution dynamics of the system, and a downstream generative decoder, built upon the i-MF model, then enhances the spatial resolution of the predictions in a single, efficient step.